vale981/SecondaryValue/Readme.md

 ```

 ### Default Values
-To reduce boilerplate one can set default substitutions for symbols.
+To reduce boilerplate one can set default substitutions for symbols (with errors).
-This especially usefull for constants.
+This especially useful for constants.

 ```python
 from SecondaryValue import SecondaryValue